materials-commons/materials-commons.github.io/python-api/index.md

 ----------------

 Most of the calls to the API are based on the contains relationship described above.
-The are "methods" of an object; that is, they are functions that are called using the object that they pertain to.
+For example, to create an **Experiment** you first have to create or obtain a **Project**, because Experments are contains in Projects.
+These actions, create, modify, delete and others, are "methods" of an object; that is, they are functions that are called using the object that they pertain to.
 Except in the case of a few "top level function", you first have to obtain the object.
 For example to make an API call to create a process from a template, you first have to obtain an
 Experiment: Process objects are "contained" in an Experiment.